surifirstpin/Acubi_documentation/Version.5/Visualization_Types_and_Settings.md

  - <b>Highlight on Hover:</b> Highlight based on hover over direction.

- - <b>Dynamic Height:</b> on selecting this check box it will display the height depending on the numeric range of the data retrieved in funnel chart.
+ - <b>Dynamic Height:</b> On selecting this check box it will display the height depending on the numeric range of the data retrieved in funnel chart.

- - <b>Dynamic Slope:</b> on selecting this checkbox it will display the potential covered based on the value range.
+ - <b>Dynamic Slope:</b> On selecting this checkbox it will display the potential covered based on the value range.

-<b>For instance:</b> higher value is referred with bigger slope and lower value is referred with smaller slope.
+<b>For instance:</b> Higher value is referred with bigger slope and lower value is referred with smaller slope.

- - <b>Load Animation:</b> on selecting this check box the column values in funnel chart will appear as moving image.
+ - <b>Load Animation:</b> On selecting this check box the column values in funnel chart will appear as moving image.

 ##  Gauge Chart